iguanajuice/semi-automatic-arch/README.md

 If you aren't sure on how to install one, here's how:

-*(This will also install a greeter, file manager, image viewer, and terminal emulator for their respective DE.)*
+*(This will also install a greeter, file manager, image viewer, and terminal emulator.)*

 KDE Plasma:
 ```